Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 Target group
 -	Parents (usually 30+ of age) with children between age 5 -16 years looking to spend some time on the waters of Vathorst, Amersfoort (family outing)
 -	Parents that wish to celebrate their sons/daugther’s birthday party on the water
--	Adults in the age of 18-65 (with an emphasis between 25 and 55) looking to spend time individually with their partner/friend and enjoy architecture/nature
+-	Adults in the age of 18-65 (with an emphasis between 25 and 55) looking to spend time individually or with their partner/friends and enjoy architecture/nature
 -	This target group is mostly living in Amersfoort, with an emphasis on the Vathorst area and its surrounding neighbourhoods.
 -	Very mobile savvy, highly educated, well paid jobs generally.
 Mobile-first approach required, ipad/tablets second most important, desktop third.

 ## Client Stories